 REB applications are to be submitted to email@example.com, providing email address, phone number, address and institution.

 The REB Application Form may be used for both single-site and multi-site research.

 - Documents supporting your application, including:

 - Evidence of methodology, e.g. survey, list of interview questions

 - Prior REB approval from another institution if applicable.
 Please submit the comments along with the approval letter

-- Administrative Approval form, if required (see above)
+- Institutional Approval form, if required (see above)